galenhuntington/hpre/README.md

 The idea being that you can add `, itemFour` easily.

 However, this is not really satisfactory.
-For one, I find it ugly;
+For one, I personally find it unsightly; commas were meant to sit comfortably after a word.
-commas were not meant to be dangled like this, but to sit comfortably after a word.
-Nevertheless, there is an argument that code is easier to scan with delimiters at the start of lines, and the community has largely moved to this style, so I have been reluctantly adopting it.
+Nevertheless, there is an argument that code is easier to scan with delimiters at the start of lines, and the community has largely settled on this style, so I have been adopting it.

 But the more important point is that it doesn’t fix the problem.
 Instead of the last item being exceptional, now the first is.
-One could argue that it is more common to add to the end of a list than the beginning.
-But one might want to move `itemOne` down, or add before it, or remove it.
+Perhaps it is more common to add to the end of a list than the beginning, but one might want to move `itemOne` down, or add before it, or remove it.

 Many other languages sensibly allow a _trailing comma_ in such lists, after the last item.
 Java, Python, Perl, Ruby, and modern Javascript (ES5) all do.
+In Rust it is the recommended style.
 Haskell even allows it in import and export lists.
-In Rust it is the recommended style.
 It may indeed be better design for the comma to be a (perhaps optionally omitted) terminator rather than a separator.